 Troubleshooting – Toolbar Missing on Add-Ins Tab

-If you are using Microsoft Word 2007 or 2010 and if you have created custom toolbars in earlier versions of Microsoft Word, those toolbars can be made available from the Add-Ins tab in Microsoft Word 2007 or 2010.
+If you are using Microsoft Word 2007 or a newer version and if you have created custom toolbars in Microsoft Word 2003 or earlier versions of Microsoft Word, those toolbars can be made available from the Add-Ins tab in Microsoft Word 2007 or newer version.
 In order to appear on the Add-Ins tab, the toolbars must be part of templates stored in Microsoft Word's Startup folder.
-However, I have experienced a few times, that a custom toolbar did not automatically appear in Microsoft Word 2007 or 2010.
+However, I have experienced a few times, that a custom toolbar did not automatically appear on the Add-Ins tab.
 This article provides help on how you can make a missing custom toolbar visible.

 You are welcome to use the macros and Word tips provided on this website.